madcato/iOS-Boilerplate/README.md

 - LoginPresenter: This class adapts the data to the final data types that will be showed in the view.
 Transformations like Date to String and texts translations are made by this class.
 - LoginRouter: This class manages the view transitions.
 - LoginWorker: This class implements the functionality.

+## Antoher implementation sample with Clean-Swift Architecture

+Int the group ```Github``` there is a coomplete table view controller and detail view controlles for showing Github event.